jonathanlandy/testmd/README.md

 ## Package in a nutshell
 ### It's built on stepwise linear regression
-The underlying algorithm seeks minimal feature subsets that produce good linear fits to a set of target variables.
+The underlying algorithm seeks minimal variable subsets that produce good linear fits to a set of target variables.
 This approach to feature selection strikes a competitive balance between performance, speed, and memory efficiency.

 ### It has a simple API
 A simple API makes it easy to quickly rank a data set's features in terms of